kickbu2towski/unicorn-be/README.md

 It is usually of this form `password://username:password@host:port/dbname?param1=true&param2=false`

+For sending emails using your Gmail account, you need to configure these env variables:

+- `UNICORN_MAIL_SENDER` (eg: John Doe)
+- `UNICORN_MAIL_USERNAME` (eg: jonhdoe@gmail.com)
+- `UNICORN_MAIL_PASSWORD`

+The env variable `UNICORN_MAIL_PASSWORD` is app password for your Gmail account.
+If you don't know how to get this, watch [this video](https://youtu.be/L9TbZxpykLQ?t=564).

-Once you set this variable, run the SQL migrations.
+Once you set these variables, run the SQL migrations.
 For this you need to install the [migrate tool](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate) in your system.

 Once installed, up all the migrations: